The Flight Radiotelephony Operator’s Licence (FRTOL) permits the operation of an Aeronautical Radio Station in a UK-registered aircraft.

 General information regarding the FRTOL may be found on the CAA website here

-To obtain the FRTOL a successful pass is required in both the Communications theory exam and the FRTOL Practical Test.
-It is not unusual for student pilots to have completed some training and possibly the Communications theory exam as part of their ongoing NPPL or EASA PPL/LAPL training, they just need to pass the FRTOL Practical Test.
-Other applicants arrive having already been issued with a flight crew licence of one sort or another.
+To obtain the FRTOL, a successful pass in both the Communications theory exam and the FRTOL Practical test is required.
+It is not unusual for student pilots to have completed some training and possibly the Communications theory exam as part of their ongoing NPPL or EASA PPL/LAPL training; they just need to pass the FRTOL Practical Test.
+Other applicants arrive having already been issued with a flight crew licence of one sort or another but need a more comprehensive mentoring course.

 Examination Validity